 All students admitted to UNIS courses (or having a valid agreement as “guest bachelor/master/PhD student” at UNIS) may apply for housing.

 The student housing facilities in Longyearbyen are owned and administered by The Arctic Student Welfare Organisation (Samskipnaden).
-Please note that when housing applications are considered, students admitted to courses at UNIS are given priority ahead of guest master students, guest PhD-students and guest bachelor students at UNIS (in listed order).

 The student council plays an essential role at UNIS and is an opportunity for students to become further involved during their stay.
 It is a group of thirteen different students who are elected by their fellow students and are responsible for the student living activities such as influencing UNIS politics, social gatherings, student welfare equipment and more.